CiaranWelsh/pycotools3/docs/source/Examples/parameter_estimation_with_independent_variables.rst

     # Create a path to a copasi file
     copasi_file = os.path.join(working_directory, 'example_model.cps')

-    ## build model
+    # build model
     mod = model.loada(antimony_string, copasi_file)
     assert isinstance(mod, model.Model)

-    ## simulate some data, returns a pandas.DataFrame
+    # simulate some data, returns a pandas.DataFrame
     data = mod.simulate(0, 20, 1)

+    # creates a new column in the dataset called A_indep
+    data['A_indep'] = 50
+    # the initial abundance of A will now be set to 50 prior to estimation

-    ## write data to file
+    # write data to file
     experiment_filename = os.path.join(working_directory, 'experiment_data.txt')
     data.to_csv(experiment_filename)

-    ## We now have a model and some experimental data and can
-    ## configure a parameter estimation
+We now configure a parameter estimation like normal.

-Parameter estimation configuration in pycotools3 revolves around the :py:class:`tasks.ParameterEstimation.Config` object which is the input to the parameter estimation task.
-The object necessarily takes a lot of manual configuration to ensure it is flexible enough for any parameter estimation configuration.
-However, the :py:class:`ParameterEstimation.Context` class is a tool for simplifying the construction of a Config object.

 .. code-block:: python